CmrCrabs/NEA/paperwork.typ

 #pagebreak()
 == Xoshiro256plus Pseudorandom Number Generator
 Citations: @xoshiro \
-In order to have consistency between different instances of the simulation, we seed the gaussian numbers such that there is reproducability.
+In order to have consistency between different instances of the simulation, we seed the Gaussian numbers such that there is reproducubility.
 To do so, I have chosen the Xoshiro256plus PRNG as it operates in O(1) in both space & time complexity, runs in nanoseconds and is relatively simple to implement.
 Below is pseudocode showcasing the method.
 #codeblock(
 ```rust
   fn next(&mut self) -> u64 {